konkerama/aws-apigateway-oidc/README.md

-# Welcome to your CDK Python project!
+# AWS API Gateway OpenID Connect

 This solution performs a poc of Open ID Connect in AWS API Gateway.
 It creates 1 api gateway, 3 Lambda Functions (caller, backend and authorizer) and a shared Lambda layer for storing the required library to verify the jwt token.